jina-ai/docs/chapters/logging.rst

 Motivation
 -------------------

-In order to better monitor, and debug the running and lifetime of Jina's peas, pods, and flow, Jina offers logging to help log the messages.
+In order to better monitor, and debug the running and lifetime of Peas, Pods, and Flows, Jina offers configurable logging.

 Before you start
 -------------------

-You have installed the latest stable release of Jina according to the instructions found `here <https://docs.jina.ai/chapters/core/setup/index.html>`_ .
+You have installed the latest stable release of Jina Core according to the instructions found `here <https://docs.jina.ai/chapters/install/index.html>`_ .

 Overview